cooljeanius/ManDrake/README.md

 # ManDrake

 ManDrake is a native <a href="https://en.wikipedia.org/wiki/Man_page">man page</a> editor for macOS with features such as syntax highlighting, live <a href="https://en.wikipedia.org/wiki/Mandoc">`mandoc`</a> syntax validation and a live-updating rendered preview of the man page during editing.
 It can also export man pages as PDF or HTML.

-Long story short, many years ago I was sick of writing man pages in an endless cycle of edit-view, edit-view so I decided to do something about it and created this editor.
-It's a bit rough around the edges, but it works really well for me.
+To cut a long story short, many years ago I was sick of writing man pages in an endless cycle of edit-view, edit-view, so I decided to do something about it and created this editor.
+It can be a bit rough around the edges, but it works really well for me.
 Perhaps it will also be of some use to you.

 * [**⇩ Download ManDrake 3.3**](http://sveinbjorn.org/files/software/mandrake/ManDrake-3.3.zip) (~1.9 MB, Intel 64-bit, 10.8 or later)